Increase conversions with Shopify Product Tags

 Tip # 12 How Can Shopify Collection Conditions Help SEO?

-First, Shopify Collection names should include keywords terms that your website visitors intuitively search for.
-The keywords will be passed onto the associated product pages in each collection.
+Shopify Collection names should include keywords terms that your website visitors intuitively search for in Google.
+If you sell swimwear and have a Shopify Collection called Loose Fit Swim Tops with a corresponding page title, description and URL search engines will match those search phrases and rank your collection page high.
 In turn, helping your product pages turn up for more general search queries than a search for that specific product name.

 Tip # 13 Add Hot Selling Product Image URL’s to Your Sitemap